Brazil's Bolsonaro names crusading graft judge as justice minister - Journal du Cameroun

 In a country polarized by the election, Bolsonaro and Moro are divisive figures, too.

-Moro meanwhile is a hero to some for his crusade against endemic graft — but condemned by others as an opportunist who pulled the strings of justice to change the political fate of Latin America’s largest country.
+Moro meanwhile is a hero to some for his crusade against endemic graft — but condemned by others as a politically motivated opportunist who pulled the strings of justice to change the fate of Latin America’s largest country.